Essential information when visiting Barcelona

 Airport transfer time:

-If you fly in to Barcelona’s El Prat airport you can be in the city within around 30 minutes depending on how you choose to get there.
+If you fly to Barcelona’s El Prat airport you can be in the city within around 30 minutes depending on how you choose to get there.
 We chose to get a taxi as we were short on time and it was very efficient.
-The airport is a little confusing on which way you need to go to get a taxi (there is a specific exit for taxis) but once you find it its very well organised and we were on our way within 5 minutes.
-With a cost of 30 euros, for us it was completely worth the time saving factor.
+The airport is a little confusing on which way you need to go to get a taxi (there is a specific exit for taxis) but once you find it it very well organised and we were on our way within 5 minutes.
+With a cost of 30 euros, for us, it was completely worth the time-saving factor.
 If you decide to take the aerobus the cost is just a fraction at around 5.90 euros pp one way and take around 40 minutes depending on traffic.
 The aerobus will take you into the centre where you can then walk or get the metro to where you are staying.
 We generally opt for taxis or transfers because our time is so limited.
 Most of our short breaks are three or four nights away and so the last thing we want to do is spend time on the train when we could be exploring but it really depends on your style of travel and budget.

 The currency for Barcelona is the euro and this can be purchased either before you travel or once there.
 There are lots of currency exchange places and ATM machines are widely available, as well as nearly all shops and restaurants taking debit or credit cards.
-We also used our Revolut card most of our trip which is a travel visa card which has no fees attached to paying on card or withdrawals.
+We also used our Revolut card most of our trip which is a travel visa card that has no fees attached to paying on card or withdrawals.